erikgras/ITC102_Homework/penguins-Pull.md

 | Yes.                     |

-Hey this is Danielle from team Hippo
+Hey this is Erik G. from #panda5
 ====================================

 Hi there! - thanks for sharing these instructions with the class!